TheInfiniteKind/moneydance_open/gradle/readme.txt

 Execute ./gradlew to show usage

 TO START:
-- edit "user.gradle.properties" and set "keypass=xxx" and then run task "genkeys"; then build an extension
+- edit "user.gradle.properties" and set "keypass=xxx" and then run task "genKeys"; then build an extension
 - Python packaging (with precompile) requires python2.7 installed